MirisWisdom/HCE/spv3/legacy/shaders/gui/doc/shader-definitions.md

 This effect automatically adjust the scene exposure based on ambient light.
 Unlike commonly used implementations of this effect, the adaptation is instant.

-## Anti-Aliasing

-**Technique used - Subpixel Morphological Anti-Aliasing** Technique used to smooth otherwise jagged lines or textures by blending the color of an edge with the color of pixels around it.
-The result should be a more pleasing and realistic appearance, depending on the intensity of the effect.

 ## Debanding

 **Technique used - Debanding**